Sokrates1989/docker_meal_tracker_demo_api_python/README.md

-# Docker API Engaige Meal Tracker Demo
+# Docker Meal Tracker Demo Api Python
-API to serve as a simple login provider demo.
+API to serve as a simple demo to showcase login and meal tracking functionality.

 ## Table of Contents
 1. [Initial Setup](#initial-setup)